jhautry/echo-dot/README.md

 # Findings Summary

 ### Network Findings

 Almost all traffic to and from the Echo Dot v2 is encrypted using TLS v1.2.
 A man-in-the-middle attack using SSLsplit failed to net any results.
 We do not possess Amazon’s private-key and were unable to strip encryption.
 We have evaluated that the Echo Dot v2 properly secures all network traffic from eavesdroppers.

 ![Network Findings Diagram](https://raw.githubusercontent.com/jhautry/echo-dot/master/images/Network%20Results%20Diagram.png)

+As another part of our exploration into wireless vulnerabilities, we also attempted to intercept and spoof the Bluetooth signal from an Alexa Voice Remote.
+However, we ran into technical issues in the interception phase and had very limited ability to intercept the remote's signal.
+As such, testing on this front has remained inconclusive for the present.

 ### Skills API Findings